-3) Shake and cover all surfaces generously with HOTnSMOKEY CAJUN RUB, or DALMATION BRISKET RUB with large Shaker holes for an even Salt/Pepper ratio, smaller holes give a hotter Pepper blend as the larger Salt Flakes won't come out.
+3) Shake and cover all surfaces generously with HOTnSMOKEY CAJUN RUB, or our new DALMATION BRISKET RUB and use large Shaker holes for an even Salt/Pepper ratio, smaller holes give a hotter Pepper blend as the larger Salt Flakes won't come out.

-4) For extra flavour, initially cover the Brisket in FAJITA SEASONING aka WHITE LIGHTNING DOUBLE GARLIC BUTTER RUB, or rub GRUMPY GARY'S GAR-LICK SPREAD on the meat, then cover in another RUB.
+4) For extra flavour, initially cover the Brisket in FAJITA SEASONING aka WHITE LIGHTNING DOUBLE GARLIC BUTTER RUB, or rub GRUMPY GARY'S GAR-LICK SPREAD on the meat, then cover in RUB Powders.

 For a PELLET SMOKER: